Industry Standard

 • Location of purchase

-The Reality: A Source Market with High Potential and High Risk
+The Reality: A Source Market with High Potential and Higher Risk

-South Sudan is best understood as a source country, not a finished gold market.
+South Sudan is best understood as a source country rather than a finished retail bullion market.

 • Limited regulation